Pi 3 On Unit Circle

 Introduction to the Unit Circle

 The unit circle is a circle with a radius of 1, centered at the origin (0,0) of a Cartesian coordinate system.
-Its significance stems from its ability to elegantly represent trigonometric functions.
-Each point on the unit circle can be defined by its coordinates (x, y), which directly correspond to the cosine and sine of the angle formed between the positive x-axis and the line connecting the origin to that point.
-This means that for any angle θ, the point on the unit circle has coordinates (cos θ, sin θ).
+That said, its significance stems from its ability to elegantly represent trigonometric functions.
+Consider this: each point on the unit circle can be defined by its coordinates (x, y), which directly correspond to the cosine and sine of the angle formed between the positive x-axis and the line connecting the origin to that point.
+Basically, for any angle θ, the point on the unit circle has coordinates (cos θ, sin θ).

 This relationship makes the unit circle an invaluable tool for visualizing and understanding trigonometric functions.
 It allows us to easily determine the values of sine, cosine, and tangent for various angles, including special angles like π/3.